crowchirp/awesome-nodejs/README.md

 *Libraries for building and task running*

 * [Browserify](http://browserify.org/) - Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
-* [Grunt.js](http://gruntjs.com/) - A task runner to ease epetitive tasks like unit testing, compilation and so on.
+* [Grunt.js](http://gruntjs.com/) - A task runner to ease repetitive tasks like unit testing, compilation and so on.
 * [Gulp.js](http://gulpjs.com/) - A streaming build system which use of streams and code-over-configuration.
 * [Nodemon](http://nodemon.io/) - A dev utility that monitor any changes in source and automatically restart server.

 ## Communication

-* [BinaryJS](http://binaryjs.com/) - BinaryJS is bidrectional realtime binary data with binary websockets
+* [BinaryJS](http://binaryjs.com/) - BinaryJS is bidirectional realtime binary data with binary websockets
 * [Primus](https://github.com/primus/primus) - An abstraction layer for real-time frameworks to prevent module lock-in.
 * [Socket.IO](http://socket.io/) - Websocket framework for Node and Javascript.
 * [SocketCluster](https://github.com/topcloud/socketcluster) - Scalable HTTP + WebSocket engine which can run on multiple CPU cores.